BillyFrcs/Programming/README.md

 ## Getting Started

 1. Clone or forks this repository, then install compiler or sdk to compiled the code.
-Clone this repo by using the syntax below, then copy and paste on your terminal, make sure that you've already installed <a href = "https://git-scm.com/">Git</a> in your local system.
+Clone this repo by using the syntax below, then copy and paste on your terminal, make sure that you've already installed <a style = "text-decoration:none;" href = "https://git-scm.com/">Git</a> in your local system.
 ```
 git clone https://github.com/BillyFrcs/ProgrammingLanguages.git
 ```